copperwater/xNetHack/doc/xnh-changelog-6.0.md

   lamps, etc) light on fire.
 - New function adj_monnam(), which contains the logic from Adjmonnam but doesn't force the first character to be uppercase.
 Adjmonnam now calls this.
+- New function should_cleave(), which determines whether there would be peaceful monsters in the path of Cleaver.